 It will be important to regularly review the BAP to ensure that its actions are being implemented and, if they are not, to identify the reasons why.
-This process might initially be open to Council staff only, but could potentially be widened out in order to enable partner organisations, other stakeholders, and the general public to put forward ideas.
-As such, the BAP would adopt a fairly flexible and expansive character, open to public engagement.

 As the BAP is intended as an iterative process, the annual review will include space on its agenda for new ideas, and a mechanism whereby those ideas can be gathered and monitored during the course of the year will also be devised.